-BY JAMES A. SULLIVAN

-(United Fress Staff Correspondent)

-SAN FRANCISCO -U.B.- It's

-pioneering de luxe, this exodus

-of midwestern families to a corner of Alaske that is more like

-sunkist California valley than the

-land of ice and snow the far north

-is supposed to be.

-Winter winds and snows may

-change the picture the Matanuska

-valley presented in May and June,

-but today the "pioneers of 1935"

-are literally and figuratively on

-top of the world.

-Many of their forefathers put a
+BY JAMES A. SUILIYAN (United Fress Siaff Correspondent) SAN FRANCISCO -U.P.
+It's pioneering de luxe, this exodus of midwestern families to a corn-er of Alnake that is more like a sunkist California valley than the land of ice and snow the far north is supposed to be.
+Winter winds and snows may built of a snow the far north is supposed to be.
+Winter winds and snows may change the picture the Matanuska valley presented in May and June. but today the "pioneers of 1935" are literally and figuratively on top of their forefulters put a

-Many of their forefathers put a not, in axe, a sack of flower and a big of seeds into a covered wagon and started on an incharited trail for an indefinite destination.
-They had to kill game and pick berries enroute to sustain their families.
-They had to search-often with parched and swollen tongues-for waterholes along the Many of their forefathers put a ments.
-It was a precarious business-pioneering in the 18th and the 19th centuries.
-Our pioneers of today, the 200 Minnesota, Michigan and Wisconsin families selected by the federal government to populate the Matanuska valley of Alaska, have few of the hazards to face that their ancestors met and conquertheir ancestor.
+Many of their forefathers put a pat, an axe, a sark of Jower and a big of seeds into a covered wa-gon and started on an uncharted turalt for an indefinite destination.
+They had to kill game and pick berrits emoule to sustain their families.
+They had to search-often with parched and avoilen torgues-for waterholes along the way.
+Many of their forefathers put a ments.
+It was a precarious business- pioneering in the 18th and the 19th centuries.
+Our pioneers of today, the 200 Minnesota, Michigan and Wiscon-sin families selected by the fed-cual government to populate the Matanuska valley of Alaska, have few of the hazards to face that, their ancestors met and conquertheir anticest and a second se and serving in de luxe diners a-board die trains and in the gal-leys of the trainsport.
+Chicken, beef, turkey, and pork were serv-ed them on the U.S. A. T. St. Mihiel.
+Fresh milk, oranges, ap-ples and sweets were abundantly available.